theirc/Tunakujenga/README.md

 ## Content

 ### Custom content
-By default Coach Erevu will use the content files provided to it when the app was originally compiled.
+By default Tunakujenga will use the content files provided to it when the app was originally compiled.
 These files are embedded within the app and can't be changed.
 However, the app looks inside the `Download/` folder on its host device to check for updated content.
 To use custom content files (including videos), place files in the `Download/` folder on the target Android device.
 When the app is restarted, it should use those files instead.

 The content file should be named `content.json` and both the content and video files should be in the root directory of the